dvklopfenstein/ReactomePy/README.md

 **_[Reactome](https://reactome.org/) isn't just a world-class pathway database_ ...**

-Reactome also contains a wealth of expert-authored, peer-reviewed detailed knowledge of reactions, ingredients of molecular complexes, protein-protein interactions, links to biological models, links to associated reasearch papers, URLs, and books, in addition to pathway information.
+In addition to being a world-class pathway databse, Reactome contains a wealth of expert-authored, peer-reviewed detailed knowledge of reactions, ingredients of molecular complexes, protein-protein interactions, links to biological models, links to associated reasearch papers, URLs, and books.

 ## Use this Python library to: